Juan-VC-gh/Hackintosh-macOS-Dell-G7-7588/README.md

 This will partition the disk as listed above and rename it to "USB".

-You can now run the corresponding command from Apple's own instructions - for this example, we'll be using the Catalina command:
+You can now run the corresponding command from Apple's own instructions - for this example, we'll be using the command for Catalina:

 	sudo "/Applications/Install macOS Catalina.app/Contents/Resources/createinstallmedia" --volume /Volumes/USB